 In second year you will develop your understanding further by progressing in your studies of the Christian tradition or other world faiths.
 More advanced courses will enable you to explore what religious believers consider to be the most significant aspects of their faith and how these impact upon their daily lives.

 You will also study other subjects in years 1 and 2: see Flexible degrees.

 The BD and BD (Min) have been developed in conversation with partners from a number of churches and voluntary bodies.
 These specialist degrees are primarily designed for those who intend to focus on theological concerns in their later professional life through working in pastoral ministry, the caring professions or voluntary organisations.
 They combine rigorous academic study with placement work and small group reflection and offer the opportunity to reflect in depth upon experience in a supportive and challenging environment.

 You will take introductory courses on the Bible, theology and religious studies.
 These will introduce you to some of the basic concerns of those studying religion today and give you tools for analysis and critical thinking.
-You will also take courses exploring theological reflection and worship which will help you to understand how theology is ‘put to work’ in the daily lives of Christians and the practice of the Church.
-You will undertake a placement which is an integral part of the degree programme.
+You will also take courses exploring theological reflection and worship which will help you to understand how theology is "put to work" in the daily lives of Christians and the practice of the Church.
+You will undertake a placement, which is

 In your second year you will continue to take courses in the Bible and theology.
 You will also study ethics and pastoral practice.
 You will explore some of the issues that confront believers today as they seek to reconcile their faith with the many challenges presented by contemporary technological, social and environmental change.
 You will continue to reflect upon your experience through structured group work.